 Queso Fresco is easy to find at your local grocery store and is a Mexican soft cheese.
 It has a crumbly texture and mild taste that won’t overwhelm your recipe.
 It’s made with raw milk and best when enjoyed fresh, that’s how it gets its name!
 Queso Fresco gets soft when heated, but it isn’t easy to melt.

-Halloumi is a semi-hard, brined white cheese originating from Cyprus made with goat’s milk and sheep milk.
-Halloumi is a versatile, grillable cheese with a higher melting point, making it the perfect cheese for meat replacements in wraps or on its own.
+Halloumi is a semi-hard, brined white cheese originating from Cyprus made with goat’s milk and sheep’s milk, and sometimes cow’s milk.
+Halloumi is a versatile, grillable cheese with a higher melting point, making it the perfect cheese for meat replacements in wraps, halloumi salads, or enjoyed on its own.

 Halloumi is an unusual cheese in that it has a rubbery texture when eaten raw.
 Halloumi can be eaten raw but is best when it’s cooked.
 Once cooked, halloumi has a crisp golden brown texture on the outside and squeaks as you chew it.

 It’s a soft, milky and chewy cheese when it’s cooked.
 Overall, the flavour of halloumi is slightly salty but not overpowering.

 Halloumi is milder than feta cheese and doesn’t have the same crumbly texture.
 Overall, halloumi is probably a better substitute for feta when it’s cooked instead of raw.